Small Business Finances 101: How to Manage Your Finances Effectively

 Get Business Credit Cards to Score Rewards

-Getting a business credit card is another smart way to manage your business finances.
+Getting a business credit card is another smart way to manage your business finances and build business credit.
 Not only can it help separate your personal and business expenses, but it can also earn you valuable rewards.

 Look for a card that offers rewards like cash back or travel points in categories where you spend the most.
 Just remember to pay off your balance each month to avoid interest charges.
 This way, you can reap the benefits without incurring unnecessary debt.